- 14 Minutes to read

 in place of LEFT

-A delay causes AgentAssist to pause briefly before sending the next key(s).
-In some cases AgentAssist can send simulated keystrokes faster than your application, computer, or network can respond.
+A delay adds a brief pause before sending the next key(s).
+In some cases a shortcut client can send simulated keystrokes faster than your application, computer, or network can respond.

 If your shortcut doesn't work as expected, you may need to add a delay to pause your shortcut while your application or computer catches up.